 - Introduce in-app appointment scheduling.
 With this mobile banking feature, banks can save time for busy customers, which in turn may increase their loyalty.

 - Support a live chat.
 In case of fraud or other urgent issues, customers want to reach human help as soon as possible.
 Banks that pay special attention to the quality of customer service can introduce a 24/7 online help option by adding a ‘contact us’ button allowing to chat via WhatsApp or other messengers.
+A conversation with a bot assistant - like the one shown in this mobile banking demo - is a great alternative for less urgent issues.

 4. Differentiation – implies that a mobile banking app should have a number of features that will make it favorably different from competitors.